HaNguyen37/Data-Analytics-in-SQL/README.md

 This Case Study is a Capstone project for the Google Data Analytics Course by Coursera.
 For the purpose of this case study, I am the junior data analyst working in the marketing analyst team at Cyclistic, a bike-share company in Chicago.

-In 2016,Cyclistic launched a successful bike-share offering.
+In 2016, Cyclistic launched a successful bike-share offering.
 Since then, the program has grown to a fleet of 5,824 bicycles that are geotracked and locked into a network of 692 stations across Chicago.
 The bikes can be unlocked from one station and returned to any other station in the system anytime.

 Cyclistic’s marketing strategy relied on building general awareness and appealing to broad consumer segments.
 One approach that helped make these things possible was the flexibility of its pricing plans: single-ride passes, full-day passes, and annual memberships.
 Customers who purchase single-ride or full-day passes are referred to as Customer.
 People who purchase annual memberships are Subscriber